03 May 2011

 Next you need to ask yourself, what makes your blog unique?
 Are you a crafter?
 A Baker?
 A Party-thrower?
 An eco-mum?

-Make a How to Page of some kind of where you can link your tips and how-to posts.
+Make an Index Page where you can display clickable lists of your recipes, tips or how-to posts.
 Give it some kind of logical order so people can find what they are looking for.
+Use subheadings or titles to help make sub-topics easy to find.

 Really the sky's the limit.

-I have a "Depression & Me" page, and a "Life in New Zealand" page as well as all the rest.
+I have a "Depression and Me" page, and a "Book Club" page as well as all the rest.
 You can have up to ten pages.
 I hide my Christmas page and bring it out in November!

 Figure out the flavour of your blog and promote yourself within it.